Read our 2017 Report Card for Loudermilk.

 H.J.Res.
 35: Making further continuing appropriations for fiscal year 2015, and for other purposes.

-From Jan 2015 to Dec 2016, Loudermilk missed 35 of 1,311 roll call votes, which is 2.7%.
-This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
-ProPublica has tracked 1 explanation for these missed votes.
+From Jan 2015 to Sep 2018, Loudermilk missed 114 of 2,450 roll call votes, which is 4.7%.
+This is much worse than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.